Layouting with food, fire & wood.

-Sitting all day in front of a laptop doing layouts can drain you.
+Sitting all day in front of a laptop can drain your brain out.
 To feed myself I still do layouts.
 Without a laptop.
+But with fingers, food, wood and metal.

-So one of the things I do out of office or home office is not running, yoga or series, it`s dealing with food.
+So one of the things I do out of office or home office is not running, yoga or series, it`s dealing with food and building tiny things like tiny houses.

-Which is gathering uncommon herbs and cookbooks, going to markets, researching cool restaurants (not the pretentious michelin ones), scribbling, kneading, whipping, pressing, rubbing, grating, sifting, watching, waiting, fine-crafting and so on.
+So, talking of food, to me it`s about gathering uncommon, forgotten ingredients and strange cookbooks, going to markets, researching cool restaurants (not the pretentious michelin ones), scribbling, kneading, whipping, pressing, rubbing, grating, sifting, fine-crafting, watching, waiting, hoping, crying, being redeemed.

 Actually it`s very similar to art-directing.